Meet our exceptional BSARs!

 Chelbi Dickens, Class of 2015, is an Athena Scholar double majoring in Dance & French with a minor in Africana Studies.
 In addition to working for Barnard Admissions, Chelbi also works for Barnard Student Life and Residential Life & Housing.
 She is currently on the executive board of Sabor, Columbia’s finest Latin dance troupe, as Barnard Liaison.
 She is also a member of the Multicultural Admissions Advisory Committee and Take Back the Night.
 Chelbi is passionate about art of all mediums including dance, music, theatre, photography, and film.
 She indulges in the artistic scene of New York City regularly.
 Amongst her favorite events off-campus, are poetry and spoken word performances at the Nuyorican Cafe, art exhibits at the Met, musicals and plays on- and off-Broadway, and dance classes at Ailey.
 Chelbi loves to travel; she has toured all over Europe with her dance company from Scotland to Italy to the UK.
 She plans to return to France for a semester abroad and attend law school after Barnard.
 She loves Barnard because it is a place where intellectual stimulation and artistic expression coincide incredibly to promote curiosity, discovery, and innovation.

 Emily Edwards, Class of 2016, was born and raised in the Pacific Northwest.
 She attended Corvallis High School in Oregon where she played varsity golf, usually in the rain.
-Emily is majoring in Economics and studying Arabic.
-She is involved with the Emerging Leaders Program, the Constellations program, and InterVarsity Christian Fellowship.
+Emily is majoring in Urban Studies and studying Arabic.
+She has been involved with the Emerging Leaders Program, the Constellations program, and InterVarsity Christian Fellowship.
 She also holds two on-campus jobs -- as a tour guide and as an assistant in the college's Development Office.
 On the weekends, Emily loves to discover new restaurants or coffee shops throughout the city, using Yelp recommendations as an excuse to explore!
 She hopes to study abroad in North Africa or the Middle East and would like to work for a non-profit or NGO that focuses on international economic development.

 Sarah Esser, Class of 2015, hails from San Francisco, CA, where she attended Lowell High School.
-She is a Dance major and French minor, spending more hours in rehearsals than doing homework.
+She is a Dance major and French minor, spending as many hours in rehearsals as she does doing homework.
 It was the book The Creative Habit, written by choreographer and Barnard alumna Twyla Tharp, that sparked her initial interest in Barnard’s dance program and subsequently Barnard itself.
 Sarah choreographs for and dances with both the Columbia Ballet Collaborative and Raw Elementz, a hip hop team at Columbia.
 Additionally, she started her own contemporary dance company, e r a Dance Collective, in January of 2012.
 When not dancing or studying, she enjoys exploring the city, thrift shopping, and scrapbooking to document all of her college adventures.

 Lizzy Feldman, Class of 2014, is so excited about being a BSAR!
 She hails from Chevy Chase, Maryland, took a gap year in Israel, and is currently a sociology major with a religion minor.
 Lizzy is an active member in Columbia University Performing Arts League, which includes CU Players, and Columbia Musical Theater Society.
 She is also a proud member of the Columbia University Marching Band, where she plays the bass drum and the magic wand (as she is the Band Fairy).
 Her favorite things in New York include Strand's bookstore (which is 18 miles worth of books), eating Junior's Cheesecake downtown, and general exploring.
 Lizzy could not be happier here at Barnard, and cannot wait to meet all the prospective students, and hopefully share her love of Barnard with them!